NVIDIA/aistore/docs/downloader.md

 * **Backend** - given optional prefix and optional suffix, download matching objects from the specified remote bucket.

 > Prior to downloading, make sure destination bucket already exists.
-> To create a bucket using AIS CLI, run `ais bucket create`, for instance:
+> To create a bucket using AIS CLI, run `ais create`, for instance:
 >
 > ```console
-> $ ais bucket create imagenet
+> $ ais create imagenet
 > ```
 >
 > Also, see [AIS API](/docs/http_api.md) for details on how to create, destroy, and list storage buckets.